waether-the-strm/my-frontend-showreel/README.md

 Hello, I'm Jan and I made some work to present my frontend dev skills.

 Inside you'll find the following tasks:
-- Task 1 – Layout
+- Task 1 – :newspaper: Layout
-- Task 2 – Duplicate array
+- Task 2 – :busts_in_silhouette: Duplicate array
-- Task 3 – Remove even numbers from array
+- Task 3 – :one::three::five: Remove even numbers from array
-- Task 4 – Get data from endpoints
+- Task 4 – :globe_with_meridians: Get data from endpoints
-- Task 5 – Change file name with node.js
+- Task 5 – :a::vs::b: Change file name with node.js
-- Task 6 – Animate square with Vanilla JS (in progress…)
+- Task 6 – :black_square_button: Animate square with Vanilla JS (in progress…) :construction_worker:

 Below you'll find instructions how to run this simple project.